3rdpartyeve/phealng/README.md

 ### Using the cache
 Pheal comes with a simple file cache, to make use of this cache:
 `PhealConfig::getInstance()->cache = new PhealFileCache("/path/to/cache/directory/");`
-does the magic. if you dont give a path it defaults to $HOME/.pheal/cache
+does the magic. if you don't give a path it defaults to $HOME/.pheal/cache

 ### Example 3, doing a cached request
     require_once "Pheal/Pheal.php";